-2. Delegate to the Chief Executive Officer's endorsement for Council to tender for this work with QBuild.

-17. BUILDING SERVICES - CB - Contract Matter - 43 Aikurur Street, Warraber
+- 2. Delegate to the Chief Executive Officer's endorsement for Council to tender for this work with QBuild. - 17.
+BUILDING SERVICES CB Contract Matter 43 Aikurur Street, Warraber

-Moved: Cr Tamu; Second: Cr Trinkoon
+RESOLUTION: Moved; Cr Tamu; Second: Cr Trinkoon Council resolves to:

 1. Submit a tender to the Queensland State Government through the Department of Housing and Public Works to carry out various upgrade works at 43 Aikuru Street, Warraber Island (WS150450) with a tender price of \$319,204.93 excel of GST